grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-Hey Github moderator, please contact me before you want to suspend my account so that I have time to backup all my code.
-Thank you!!!
+Google `cwd` and you can find that `getcwd()` actually stands for "get [chronic wasting disease](https://en.wikipedia.org/wiki/Chronic_wasting_disease)", a deer disease.
+Invoke it with care.

-Last Update: 2024-12-17 00:51:06.922969+00:00
+Last Update: 2024-12-17 06:14:41.561167+00:00